 Soil Survey Programs overview

-NRCS provides the soil surveys for the privately owned lands nationally and, through its National Soil Survey Center, provides scientific expertise to develop and maintain a uniform system for mapping and assessing soil resources so that soil information from different locations can be shared, regardless of which agency collects it.
-NRCS provides most of the training in soil survey to federal agencies and assists with their soil inventories on a reimbursable basis.
-NRCS also develops the standards and mechanisms for providing digital soil information for the national spatial data infrastructure required by Executive Order 12906.
+NRCS provides soil surveys for privately owned lands through its Web Soil Survey Center, a web-based interactive search.
+It provides scientific expertise to develop and maintain a uniform system for mapping and assessing soil resources so that soil information from different locations can be shared.

 Tom Weber, state soil scientist, 352-338-9535.